-PEPP statutorily requires 16.62% of the participant's salary to be contributed to PEPP.
-Contributions consist of 8.25% of the participant's salary as employee contributions and 8.37% as employer contributions.
+From July 1, 2018 to August 31, 2018, PEPP statutorily required 16.62% of the participant's salary to be contributed to PEPP, consisting of 8.25% of the participant's salary as employee contributions and 8.37% as employer contributions.
+From September 1, 2018 to June 30, 2019, PEPP statutorily required 17.12% of the participant's salary to be contributed to PEPP, consisting of 8.5% of the participant's salary as employee contributions and 8.62% as employer contributions.
 The amount of contributions designated as employee contributions represent the portion of total contributions that a participant retains ownership of and can elect to receive as a refund upon termination of employment.
 Employers can elect to cover all or a portion of the employee's contribution at their discretion.